 Miller, 132 S. Ct. at 2469 (emphasis added).
-The Court's finding that appropriate occasions for juvenile life without parole sentences will be "uncommon" and that the sentencer must consider how a child's status counsels against sentencing any child to life without parole underscores that the decision in Miller substantively altered sentencing assumptions for juveniles - moving from a pre-Miller constitutional tolerance for mandated juvenile life without parole sentences to a post-Miller scheme in which even discretionary juvenile life without parole sentences are constitutionally suspect.
+The Court's finding that appropriate occasions for juvenile life without parole sentences will be "uncommon" and that the sentencer must consider how a child's status counsels against sentencing any child to life without parole underscores that Miller substantively altered sentencing assumptions for juveniles - from a pre-Miller constitutional tolerance for mandated juvenile life without parole sentences to a post-Miller environment in which even discretionary juvenile life without parole sentences are constitutionally suspect.
+See, e.g., State v.
+Mantich, --- N.W.2d ---, 287 Neb.
+320, 340 (2014) (describing Miller as substantive "because it sets forth the general rule that life imprisonment without parole should not be imposed upon a juvenile except in the rarest of cases where that juvenile cannot be distinguished from an adult based on diminished capacity or culpability.").